jart/blink/README.md

    integer / floating point math.
 Blink is also much faster at running ephemeral programs such as compilers.

-[`blinkenlights`](https://justine.lol/blinkenlights) is a TUI interface that may be used for debugging x86_64-linux programs across platforms.
+[`blinkenlights`](https://justine.lol/blinkenlights) is a terminal user interface that may be used for debugging x86_64-linux or i8086 programs across platforms.
 Unlike GDB, Blinkenlights focuses on visualizing program execution.
 It uses UNICODE IBM Code Page 437 characters to display binary memory panels, which change as you step through your program's assembly code.
 These memory panels may be scrolled and zoomed using your mouse wheel.
 Blinkenlights also permits reverse debugging, where scroll wheeling over the assembly display allows the rewinding of execution history.

 ## Getting Started